XoriantOpenSource/ChatEliteService/README.md

 ```

-*	**On Linux/Mac**: To install on a Linux or a Mac, follow these instructions.
+*	**On Linux/Mac**: To install on a Linux or a Mac, follow [these](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) instructions.

-    *	**Node**: Follow these instructions to download and install Node.js according to your operating system.
+    *	**Node**: Follow [these](https://nodejs.org/en/download/) instructions to download and install Node.js according to your operating system.

-    *	**Mongo**: Follow these instructions to download and install Mongo DB according to your operating system and requirement.
+    *	**Mongo**: Follow [these](https://docs.mongodb.com/manual/installation/#mongodb-community-edition) instructions to download and install Mongo DB according to your operating system and requirement.

-    *	**Visual Studio**: It is recommended.
+    *	**Visual Studio Code**: It is recommended.
 However, you can use any other editor.
-Follow these instructions to install Visual Studio.
+Follow [these](https://code.visualstudio.com/download) instructions to install Visual Studio Code.

+## Getting Started

+* Follow the instructions from [**ChatEliteUi repository**](https://github.com/XoriantOpenSource/ChatEliteUi#execution-on-localhost) repository.

 ##	System Design